nakaika/docker_python/readme.md

 - `docker-compose up -d --build`

 ### Note
-- This folder is shared by `/app/workdir` in the docker environment
+- This folder is mounted in the docker's `/app/workdir` folder
-- All folders except docker-env folder and this readme is ignored by git
+- Only `docker-env` folder and `readme.md` are tracked by git